-The wealth of investigations conducted on bilingualism and bilingual pedagogy for over fifty years in the US as well as around the globe is an added reason for the publication of this document.
-Of importance is that professional standards can be instrumental in underscoring research notions on the educational and cognitive benefits of bilingualism and bilingual pedagogy and in shaping excellence in bilingual education (Bialystok, Craik, & Luk, 2012; Eisenstein Ebsworth, 2009; Genessee et. al., 2006; Goldenberg, 2008; Hakuta, Butler & Witt, 2000; Moore and Zainuddin, 2003; Schweizer, Ware, Fischer, Craik, & Bialystok, 2012).
+The wealth of investigations conducted on bilingualism and bilingual pedagogy, for over fifty years and those that are ongoing today in the US as well as around the globe, respond to these contemporary trends and provide a scholarly foundation for the publication of the Standards document.
+Teachers who instruct MLLs/ELLs, now and in the future, should receive evidence-based teacher education and professional development guided by standards conducive to enhancing their professional knowledge and pedagogical skills in innovative ways.
+Of importance is that professional standards can be instrumental in underscoring research insights on the educational and cognitive benefits of bilingualism and bilingual pedagogy and in shaping excellence in bilingual education (Adescope, 2010: Bialvstok, 2013: Bialvstok, Craik, & Luk, 2012: Eisenstein Ebsworth, 2009; Genessee, Lindholm-Leary, Saunders, & Christian, 2006; Goldenberg, 2008; Hakuta, Butler, & Witt, 2000; Moore & Zainuddin, 2003; Schweizer, Ware, Fischer, Craik, & Bialystok, 2012).
 Expressing support for the purposes of this document, one Bilingual teacher in New York, who reviewed it, stated,